Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: Comparison between Perron and Floquet Eigenvalues

 \section{Comparison between Perron and Floquet Eigenvalues}

-In this Section, we consider that the time-dependent terms $V(t)$ and $R(t)$ of the growth-fragmentation equation are $T$-periodic controls.
+In this Section, we assume that the time-dependent terms $V(t)$ and $R(t)$ of the growth-fragmentation equation are $T$-periodic controls.
 Periodic controls are usually used in structured equations to model optimization problems.
-In the case of prion diseases (see Section~\ref{sec:prion}), there exists an amplification protocole called PMCA (see \cite{Lenuzza} and references therein) which consists in periodically {\it sonicating} a sample of prion polymers in order the break them into smaller ones and thus increase their quantity.
-Between these phases of sonication, the sample is let in presence of a large quantity of monomers in order to allow a fast polymerization process.
-This protocole can be modeled by introducing in the growth-fragmentation equation a periodic control in front of the fragmentation operator \cite{CDG,CalvezGabriel}.
+In the case of prion diseases (see Section~\ref{sec:prion}), there exists an amplification protocol called PMCA (Protein Misfolded Cyclic Amplification; see \cite{Lenuzza} and references therein for more details) which consists of periodically {\it sonicating} a sample of prion polymers in order the break them into smaller ones and thus increase their quantity.
+Between these phases of sonication, the sample is flooded with a large quantity of monomers in order to allow a fast polymerization process.
+This protocol can be modeled by introducing in the growth-fragmentation equation a periodic control in front of the fragmentation operator \cite{CDG,CalvezGabriel,GabrielPhD}.
 Then a problem is to find a periodic control which maximizes the proliferation rate of the polymers in the sample.
-Mathematically it can result into the problem to optimize the Floquet eigenvalue of the growth-fragmentation equation, namely the eigenvalue associated to periodic coefficients.
-Before solving this difficult question, a first step is to compare the Floquet eigenvalue to the Perron eigenvalue associated to constant coefficients, for instance the mean value on a period of the periodic ones, and to know if the Floquet one can be better than the Perron one.
-Such concerns are also investigated in the context of circadian rhythm for the optimization of chronotherapy (see \cite{Lepoutre,Lepoutre2,Clairambault}).
+Mathematically this leads to the problem of optimizing the Floquet eigenvalue of the growth-fragmentation equation, namely the eigenvalue associated to periodic coefficients (see~\cite{BP} for instance).
+Before solving this difficult question, a first step is to compare the Floquet eigenvalue to the Perron eigenvalue associated to constant coefficients, for instance the mean value of the periodic control, and to know whether the Floquet one can be better than the Perron one.
+Such concerns are also investigated in the context of circadian rhythms for the optimization of chronotherapy (see \cite{Lepoutre,Lepoutre2,Clairambault}).
 The population is an age structured population of cells and the model is a system of renewal equations.
 The death and birth rates are assumed to be periodic, and the Floquet eigenvalue is compared to the Perron eigenvalue associated to geometrical or arithmetical time average of the periodic coefficients.
-Comparison results obtained show that the Floquet eigenvalue can be greater or less than the Perron one depending on parameters.
+Comparison of results obtained show that the Floquet eigenvalue can be greater or less than the Perron one depending on parameters.